mathiasrw/rexreplace/README.md

 `-B` | **`--void-backup`** Avoid temporary backing up file.
 Works async (independent of -A flag) and will speed up things but at one point data lives only in memory and you will lose the content if the process is abrupted. [boolean]
 `-b` | **`--keep-backup`** Keep a backup file of the original content.  [boolean] `-m` | **`--output-match`** Output each match on a new line.
 Will not replace any content but you still need to provide a dummy value (like `_`) as replacement parameter.
 If search pattern does not contain matching groups the full match will be outputted.
 If search pattern does contain matching groups only matching groups will be outputted (same line with no delimiter).     [boolean]
 `-T` | **`--trim-pipe`** Trim piped data before processing.
-If piped data only consists of chars that can be trimmed (new line, space, tabs...) it will be become an empty string. [boolean]
+If piped data only consists of chars that can be trimmed (new line, space, tabs...) it will become an empty string. [boolean]
 `-R` | **`--replacement-pipe`** Replacement will be piped in.
 You still need to provide a dummy value (like `_`) as replacement parameter.                                   [boolean]
 `-j` | **`--replacement-js`** Treat replacement as javascript source code.
 The statement from the last expression will become the replacement string.
 Purposefully implemented the most insecure way possible to remove _any_ incentive to consider running code from an untrusted person - that be anyone that is not yourself.
-The full match will be available as a javascript variable named $0 while each captured group will be avaiable as $1, $2, $3, ... and so on.
+The full match will be available as a javascript variable named $0 while each captured group will be available as $1, $2, $3, ... and so on.
 At some point the $ char _will_ give you a headache when used from the command line, so use €0, €1, €2 €3 ... instead.
-If the javascript source code references to the full match or a captured group the code will run once per match.
-Otherwise it will run once per file.
+If the javascript source code references to the full match or a captured group, the code will run once per match.
+Otherwise, it will run once per file.
 The code has access to the following variables: `_fs` from node, `_globs` from npm, `_pipe` is the piped data into the command (null if no piped data), `_find` is the final pattern searched for. `_text` is the full text being searched (= file contents or piped data).
 The following values are also available if working on a file (if data is being piped they are all set to an empty string): `_file` is the full path of the active file being searched (including full filename), `_path` is the full path without filename of the active file being searched, `_filename` is the full filename of the active file being searched, `_name` is the filename of the active file being searched with no extension, `_ext` is the extension of the filename including leading dot.                                 [boolean]
 `-h` | **`--help`** Display help.                                [boolean]
 ## Good to know